hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/027_powers.md

 7\.
 These three are more internal than those that precede.

-Before these we had the Pratyâhâra, the Prânâyâma, the Âsana, the Yama and Niyama; they are external parts of the three — Dharana, Dhyana and Samadhi.
+Before these we had the Pratyāhāra, the Prānāyāma, the Âsana, the Yama and Niyama; they are external parts of the three — Dharana, Dhyana and Samadhi.
 When a man has attained to them, he may attain to omniscience and omnipotence, but that would not be salvation.
 These three would; not